TuGraph-family/tugraph-site/src/doc/en/12.md

 Background
 </div>
 <div class="ICDM-part-text p20">
 Community discovery is a classic problem in the field of network science.
 Its main purpose is to divide a given graph into several connected subgraphs (communities) and ensure that the nodes within each community have close relationships.
 Community discovery has been widely used in risk control, recommendation and other fields.
 For example, in risk control scenarios, dividing similar users into communities is conducive to tracking black products.
-However, in actual business, black industry tracking and gang mining tasks often face the difficulty of lacking a large amount of labeled data, so community detection methods become particularly important.
+However, in actual business, black industry tracking and fradulent group mining tasks often face the difficulty of lacking a large amount of labeled data, so community detection methods become particularly important.
 <p><p>
-The rapid development of today's social networks and the Internet has led to a rapid increase in the number of nodes and connection relationships in the network, which also makes the problems of community discovery and gang mining more complex and challenging.
-In this context, deep graph learning has begun to be applied to community discovery and gang mining, which can automatically learn advanced features in the network and improve the effect of community discovery and gang mining.
-However, applying pre-trained models to community discovery and gang mining is still a relatively novel problem that requires more exploration and research.
-This competition provides a platform for participants to encourage them to use pre-trained model-related technologies and apply them to community discovery and gang mining, so as to explore the application potential of pre-trained models in these fields.
+The rapid development of today's social networks and the Internet has led to a rapid increase in the number of nodes and connection relationships in the network, which also makes the problems of community discovery and fradulent group mining more complex and challenging.
+In this context, deep graph learning has begun to be applied to community discovery and fradulent group mining, which can automatically learn advanced features in the network and improve the effect of community discovery and fradulent group mining.
+However, applying pre-trained models to community discovery and fradulent group mining is still a relatively novel problem that requires more exploration and research.
+This competition provides a platform for participants to encourage them to use pre-trained model-related technologies and apply them to community discovery and fradulent group mining, so as to explore the application potential of pre-trained models in these fields.
 </div>
 <div class="ICDM-part-title p20">
 Participants